iw4p/telegram-cloud/README.md

 ### Issues
-Feel free to submit issues and enhancement requests.
+Feel free to submit issues and enhancement requests or contact me via [vida.page/nima](https://vida.page/nima).

 ### Contributing
 Please refer to each project's style and contribution guidelines for submitting patches and additions.
 In general, we follow the "fork-and-pull" Git workflow.